 Read on to learn how you can save money on realtor fees — from negotiating a lower rate with your agent to working with a discount real estate company that makes the process of saving easy.

-For example, Clever Real Estate’s free agent-matching service connects you full-service agents from brands like Keller Williams and CENTURY 21.
-Clever pre-vets its partner agents AND pre-negotiates a lower 1% real estate commission (or flat $3K for homes under $350,00).
+For example, Clever Real Estate’s free agent-matching service connects you full-service agents from brands like Keller Williams and Century 21.
+Clever pre-vets its partner agents AND pre-negotiates a lower 1% real estate commission (or a flat $3,000 for homes under $350,000).

 You save big while getting support from full-service agents in your area.